Ahmed-Sami-Abdelrahim/customer_segmentation_using_RFM/README.md

-# Customer Segmentation using RFM Analysis
+# 🧠 Customer Segmentation using RFM

+This project applies **Exploratory Data Analysis (EDA)** to segment customers based on their behavior using the RFM model — a widely used marketing technique for understanding customer value.

+---

+## 🎯 Project Objective

-This project performs customer segmentation using the RFM (Recency, Frequency, Monetary) model, a proven marketing method that analyzes customer value and behavior.
-The goal is to identify distinct groups of customers based on how recently, how often, and how much they purchase.
+The main goal is to identify distinct customer groups based on their purchasing behavior, such as:

+- Loyal customers
+- At-risk customers
+- High spenders
+- Recently active vs. inactive customers

+By using EDA techniques, we extract meaningful insights from transactional data to support targeted marketing strategies.

+---

 ## 📊 What is RFM?

+RFM stands for:

-- **Recency (R):** How recently a customer has made a purchase.
+- **Recency (R):** How recently a customer made a purchase
-- **Frequency (F):** How often a customer makes a purchase.
+- **Frequency (F):** How often a customer makes a purchase
-- **Monetary (M):** How much money a customer spends.
+- **Monetary (M):** How much money a customer spends

-These metrics are used to segment customers into groups such as loyal customers, at-risk customers, and potential new customers.
+These three metrics are calculated through EDA techniques and used to assign scores for each customer, allowing segmentation based on purchasing patterns.

+🧩 Based on these RFM scores, customers are categorized into four key segments:

+- 🥇 **Platinum** – Most valuable and active customers
+- 🥈 **Gold** – High-value customers with regular purchases
+- 🥉 **Silver** – Moderate purchasing activity and value
+- 🟫 **Bronze** – Least active or low-value customers

+This segmentation allows businesses to tailor marketing efforts to each group more effectively.

+---

+## 🔍 Why EDA?

+To derive accurate RFM scores, we performed **Exploratory Data Analysis (EDA)** which includes:

+- Data cleaning and preprocessing
+- Handling missing values and formatting issues
+- Visualizing distributions and trends
+- Extracting meaningful features from raw transaction data

+---

 ## 🧰 Tools and Libraries Used

-- Python
-- Pandas
-- NumPy
+- **Python**
-- Matplotlib & Seaborn (for visualization)
+- `pandas` — Data manipulation
+- `numpy` — Numerical operations
+- `matplotlib`, `seaborn` — Data visualization
-- Jupyter Notebook
+- **Jupyter Notebook**

+---